jostmey/rwa/README.md

 ## Description

 This repository holds the code to a new kind of RNN model for processing sequential data.
 The model computes a recurrent weighted average (RWA) over every previous processing step.
 With this approach, the model can form direct connections anywhere along a sequence.
 This stands in contrast to traditional RNN architectures that only use the previous processing step.
-A detailed description of the RWA model has been published online [ARXIV_URL_TO_BE_INSERTED](ARXIV_URL_TO_BE_INSERTED).
+A detailed description of the RWA model has been published online at [ARXIV_URL_TO_BE_INSERTED](ARXIV_URL_TO_BE_INSERTED).

 ![alt text](artwork/figure.png "Comparison of RNN architectures")